MockbaTheBorg/RunCPM/readme.md

 Making changes, recompiling MicroMumps and loading it onto a regular CP/M emulator via a disk image every time I moved a bit forward on the restoration was becoming too time consuming.
 So I decided to write something that would allow me to run the executable right away after making any modifications.<br>
 RunCPM then evolved as more and more CP/M applications were added to its compatibility list.

 RunCPM builds on Visual Studio 2013 or later.
 Posix builds use GCC/LLVM.
-It can also be built on the Arduino IDE and even on DJGPP for DOS.
+It can also be built on the Arduino IDE.
 It can be built also on Cygwin (posix) and Mingw.
 Makefiles are provided with the distribution.

 ## Arduino / Teensy / ESP32 / STM32